What’s happening in Syria?

 The question of whether or not Isis fighters see the offensive as an opening is among the risks raised by the development, Mr Lister said.

-Mr Ford said the fighting in Aleppo would become more broadly destabilising if it drew Russia and Turkey – each with its own interests to protect in Syria – into direct heavy fighting against each other.
+Mr Ford said the latest eruption of fighting could become more broadly destabilising if it drew Russia and Turkey – each with its own interests to protect in Syria – into direct heavy fighting against each other.

-The US and UN have long designated the opposition force leading the attack at Aleppo – Hayat Tahrir al-Sham, known by its initials HTS – as a terrorist organisation.
+The US and UN have long designated HTS as a terrorist organisation.

 Its leader, Abu Mohammed al-Golani, emerged as the leader of al-Qaida’s Syria branch in 2011, in the first months of Syria’s war.
 His fight was an unwelcome intervention to many in Syria’s opposition, who hoped to keep the fight against Mr Assad’s brutal rule untainted by violent extremism.